Julian Earls: Early life and education

-Earls was born in Portsmouth, Virginia to Ida and James Deberry Earls.
+Earls was born on November 22, 1942, in Portsmouth, Virginia to Ida and James Deberry Earls.
 His mother was a seamstress and his father worked on the railroads.
 His parents and first grade teacher encouraged him to work hard at school.
 He attended Crestwood High School in Chesapeake, Virginia.
 He took part in mathematics and science fairs whilst at high school, and was the first in his family to attend college.
-Earls studied physics at Norfolk State University, where he earned a bachelor's degree in 1964.
+Earls studied physics at Norfolk State University, since the institution did not have an engineering study program available.
+He earned a bachelor's degree in 1964.
 He was initiated into Kappa Alpha Psi in 1963.
-He was encouraged to attend graduate school and applied to the University of Rochester School of Medicine, and completed a master's degree in 1965.
+He was encouraged to attend graduate school and applied to the University of Rochester School of Medicine, and completed a master's degree radiation biology in 1965.
+In the same year Earls began his career at NASA.

 After graduating he spent a summer at the Brookhaven National Laboratory.
 He was appointed as a medical physicist at the Lewis Research Center, who supported Earls in earning a doctoral degree in radiation physics at the University of Michigan.
 He was made Head of the section on Health Physics and Licensing, and served as the Radiological Safety Officer.
-In 1983 Earls founded the Development Fund for Black Students in Science and Technology, an endowment that provides financial support to black students at historically black colleges and universities.
+In 1983, Earls founded the Development Fund for Black Students in Science and Technology, an endowment that provides financial support to black students at historically black colleges and universities.

 Research and career

 After earning his doctorate Earls returned to NASA, where he worked in Health Physics whilst simultaneously working toward a business degree at Harvard University.
+Earls was appointed Chief of Nasa's Environmental Health Office in 1972.
 He was made Chief of the Health, Safety, and Security Division in 1983 and promoted to Director of the Office of Health and Services in 1988.
+Earls was made assistant deputy director for Business Resources Development in 1992, where he focused on enhancing relationships with minority universities and businesses.
 He was made the Director of the Glenn Research Center in 2003, where he was responsible for technology, research and development, and systems development.
 This role involved Earls managing a budget of over a billion dollars and a work force of 4,500.
 He was part of the launch team for Apollo 13 lunar program.

 During his career at NASA Earls held many 'firsts', which included being the first African-American man to be appointed section head, office chief, division chief and deputy director.
 Earls wrote the two first NASA health physics and environmental resource guides.
 He also taught mathematics, physics and radiation biology at Capital University.

 In 2005, after a career spanning forty years, Earls retired from NASA.
 After his retirement Earls joined Cleveland State University as Executive in Residence.
 The Alabama A&M University appointed Earls to the Board of Trustees in 2005.
 He also serves on the Board of Directors of ANSER.